-Lucy Threlfall is an artist based in north Hertfordshire.
-Her work almost entirely takes the form of oil paint on canvas: large gestural landscapes that fuse observations of nature with imagination and memory.
-Her process starts with drawing outside then using these sketches she paints abstracted responses to landscape, focusing on the personified shapes of trees.
+Lucy Threlfall is an artist based in Chelsea and north Hertfordshire.
+Her work almost entirely takes the form of oil paint on canvas: naturalistic, expressive portraits painted from life rather than photographs and large gestural landscapes that fuse observations of nature with imagination and memory.
+With both portraiture and landscape, her process starts with drawing in front of the model or outside in nature to capture the essence of the subject and then working from the drawings and using memory to amplify her impressions, she constructs the final piece.

 Combining observation with imagination, Lucy describes how the natural world speaks about our human condition – the light, the form, the feeling of a place seem to tell us a story about ourselves.
 Studies from nature become springboards for ideas and figures that emerge spontaneously and start to tell their stories.
 Recently these figures have come from the world of classical mythology and Lucy uses old master depictions as well as classical texts as a source of inspiration.
 Certain narratives and archetypes, particularly those connected with metamorphosis, have particular power for Lucy and help her to explore aspects of being in an unconscious way.